I just read an article in Forbes.com by Bernard Marr, dated July 2, 2018, titled “How Artificial Intelligence Could Kill Capitalism”.

 Professor de Garis is the author of two books “The Artilect War: Cosmists vs Terrans: A Bitter Controversy Concerning Whether Humanity Should Build Godlike Massively Intelligent Machines” and the other “Multis and Monos: What the Multicultured Can Teach the Monoclultutered Towards the Creation for a Global State.”

-The thought that just crossed my mind regarding two battles currently being waged in rage by those for populism and nativism vs those that oppose those forces in the US and around the world.
+The thought just crossed my mind regarding two battles currently being waged in rage by those for populism and nativism vs those that oppose those forces in the US and around the world.

 Before going any further we should define the ideas espoused by the proponents of The Singularity.